AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 +++ Can I access my entire database using Federated Audience Composition?

 No, it is up to you to configure access to a dedicated or shared database/schema.
-We recommend you to creates a dedicated schema for Federated Audience Composition, and copy/share business case datasets only.
+We recommend you to create a dedicated schema for Federated Audience Composition, and copy/share business case datasets only.
 +++